shoptimax/oxid_modules_config/copy_this/modules/oxps/modulesconfig/docs/README.txt

 info@oxid-esales.com

 ==Description==
-Modules configuration export, backup and import tools
+Tools to export, backup and import OXID eShop modules configuration data.

 ==Installation==
+ * Copy the content of copy_this/ folder to OXID eShop root folder
-Activate the module in administration area.
+ * Activate the module in administration area

 ==Extend==